 Love and Racial Tensions

-Calogero falls in love with Jane (Taral Hicks), an African-American girl from his school.
-Their interracial relationship faces challenges due to the racial tensions in their neighborhood, adding another layer of conflict to the story.
+Amid the turmoil, Calogero falls in love with Jane, an African-American girl from his school.
+Their interracial relationship is met with disapproval and hostility from both sides of the community, highlighting the racial tensions of the time.

 Movie Ending